ibm-cloud-docs/containers/cs_firewall.md

       ```
       {: pre}

-    2. From the output of the previous step, note all the unique network IDs (first 3 octets) of the **Public IP** for the worker nodes in your cluster.<staging> If you want to whitelist a private-only cluster, note the **Private IP** instead.<staging> In the following output, the unique network IDs are `169.xx.178` and `169.xx.210`.
+    2. From the output of the previous step, note all the unique network IDs (first 3 octets) of the **Public IP** for the worker nodes in your cluster.
+If you want to whitelist a private-only cluster, note the **Private IP** instead.
+In the following output, the unique network IDs are `169.xx.178` and `169.xx.210`.
         ```
         ID                                                  Public IP        Private IP     Machine Type        State    Status   Zone    Version
         kube-dal10-crb2f60e9735254ac8b20b9c1e38b649a5-w31   169.xx.178.101   10.xxx.xx.xxx   b3c.4x16.encrypted   normal   Ready    dal10   1.12.7